wraith13/vscode-tips-and-tricks/README.md

 ## .vscode folder

 Workspace specific files are in `.vscode`.
+For example, `tasks.json` for the Task Runner and `launch.json` for the debugger.

 ## Status bar decorations